ElHakikAmina/monty/README.md

 * To use the following data structures for this project, and to also include them in the header file.
 ```
 /**
- * struct stack_s - doubly linked list representation of a stack (or queue)
+ * struct stack_sV2 - doubly linked list representation of a stack (or queue)
  * @n: integer
  * @prev: points to the previous element of the stack (or queue)
  * @next: points to the next element of the stack (or queue)